-- 1. Side slopes of retention/detention facilities shall be constructed no steeper than a slope of four feet horizontal to one foot vertical (4:1) to a point two (2) feet below normal water level and two to one (2:1) below normal water level unless facilities are surrounded by a six foot chain link fence or other protection sufficient to prevent accidental incursion into the retention or detention area.
-In determining the sufficiency of other protection measures, consideration shall be given to the depth and layout of the detention or retention area, surrounding land uses, degree of public access, and likelihood of accidental incursion. - 2.
-Vertical walls shall not be permitted around more than 25 percent of the perimeter of wet detention ponds or more than 50 percent of the perimeter of dry retention ponds. - 3.
-At least 50 percent of the surface area of a wet detention area must be open to sunlight. - 4.
-A 6 inch free board shall be provided from the top of bank for all retention/detention facilities. - 5.
-An applicant may propose alternative criteria that those listed in 3.5.5.10 if they can demonstrate that their alternative criteria addresses the following concerns: - Provide a safe means for ingress and egress into the facility, reduces the risks associated with steep banks and vertical walls, - Demonstrate the ability to maintain the alternate design, and - Validate that the alternative will not compromising on the performance standards of the facility.
+- 2. Vertical walls, or side slopes steeper than 3:1, will be considered as a last resort BMP if the site layout constrains the use of more natural BMPs as described above.
+Vertical walls will not be permitted around more than 25 percent of the perimeter of wet detention ponds or more than 50 percent of the perimeter of dry retention ponds. - 3.
+At least 50 percent of the surface area of a wet detention treatment pond must be open to sunlight. - 4.
+One foot of freeboard is recommended for all stormwater retention/detention facilities.
+A minimum of six inches of freeboard shall be required from the required design storm peak stage to the top of bank for all retention/detention facilities.
+For a 100-year 24-hour peak stage above TOB provide emergency spillway with velocity less than 2 ft/s. - 5.
+An applicant may propose alternative criteria than those listed herein if they can demonstrate that their alternative criteria address the following concerns: - Provides a safe means for ingress and egress into the facility, reduces the risks associated with steep banks and vertical walls.

-3.5.5.11.
-Drainage outfalls.
+Demonstrates the ability to maintain the alternate design with standard equipment and techniques, and Validates that the alternative will not compromise the performance standards of the facility through the use of monitoring, modeling, or other scientifically defensible methods

+1.5.5.11.
+Stormwater outfalls

-- 1. Positive and adequate outfalls are required for all proposed or existing drainage systems.
-Studies may be required showing that existing outfalls are both positive and adequate. - 2.
-Drainage walls, seepage basins, percolation, sinkholes, pumps or underdrains are not considered positive outfalls. - 3.
-In some cases of severe hardship, the applicant may apply for a variance for an alternative outfall with special site specific restrictions and requirements.
-Pumped discharges are not considered to be positive outfalls.
+1. Positive and adequate outfalls are required for all proposed or existing stormwater systems.
+Documentation showing that existing outfalls are both positive and adequate may be required.

+- 2. Stormwater walls, seepage basins, percolation, sinkholes, pumps or underdrains are not considered positive outfalls. - For public safety reasons, discharge of sheet-flow over sidewalks or other pedestrian pathways is not considered an adequate outfall. - 3.
+In some cases of severe hardship, the applicant may apply for a variance for an alternative outfall with special site-specific restrictions and requirements.